Tureckiy-zart/TUI/docs/workflows/foundation/COMPONENT_CREATION_PIPELINE.md

 ### Required Artifacts

 * Token compliance verification results
-* Raw values scan results
+* Raw values scan results (including motion values)
 * Token union verification results
 * `Responsive<T>` verification results
+* **Motion compliance verification results:**
+  - Motion tokens used (no raw motion values detected)
+  - Motion GAP resolved (motion applied or NO MOTION BY DESIGN documented)
+  - Reduced motion support verified
+  - Motion presets/tokens verified against Motion Authority

 ### Blocking Condition

 **BLOCKING:** If any of these conditions are true, the pipeline **MUST STOP**:

-* Raw values detected in component code
+* Raw values detected in component code (including motion values)
 * Token unions not used for visual props
 * `Responsive<T>` not used where needed
 * Token mapping design (C2) not followed
+* **Raw motion values detected** — Raw durations, easing, transitions, animations, or inline motion styles found
+* **Motion GAP unresolved** — Component has state/spatial changes but Motion GAP not resolved (motion not applied and NO MOTION BY DESIGN not documented)
+* **Reduced motion not supported** — Motion does not respect `prefers-reduced-motion` preferences

 **Action on BLOCKING:** Return to C5 (Token-Based Implementation), fix implementation, then retry C9.